vmware-archive/vsphere-storage-for-docker/kubernetes-docs/guestbook.md

-## Lifecycle of volume  independent of Pod
+## Lifecycle of volume independent Pod

 To test the persistence, delete the guestbook and recreate it using the same volumes, the old messages on the guest book should show up.